stmilne/icds_docs/docs/03_SubmittingJobs.md

 Lastly, the work to be done is specified, which is the execution of a Python script in this case.

-The resource directives should be populated with resource requests that are adequate to complete the job but should be minimal enough that the job can be placed somewhat quickly by the scheduler.
-The total time to completion of a job consists of the amount of time the job is queued plus the amount of time it takes the job to run to completion once placed.
-The queue time is minimized when the bare minimum amount of resources are requested, and the queue time grows as the amount of requested resources grows.
-The run time of the job is minimized when all of the computational resources available to the job are efficiently utilized.
-The total time to completion, therefore, is minimized when the resources requested closely match the amount of computational resources that can be efficiently utilized by the job.
-During the development of the computational job, it is best to keep track of an estimate of the computational resources used by the job.
-Add about a 20% margin on top of the best estimate of the job's resource usage in order to produce a job's resource requests used in the scheduler directives.

 If the above sample submission script was saved as `pyjob.slurm`, it would be submitted to the Slurm scheduler with the [sbatch](https://slurm.schedmd.com/sbatch.html) command.